TCCON/ggg_spectra/README.md

 # README #

-This app plots the output spectrum files of GGG (typically saved in the GGGPATH/spt folder)
+This app plots the output spectrum files of GGG (typically saved in the GGGPATH/spt folder).

+The plotting is done with [bokeh](https://bokeh.org/) in the browser using a local server where spectra can be loaded, standalone plots are saved as html pages.

 ### Installation ###